Simulink Model Metrics

 Allows a three dimensional view of the metrics, occurrence, density and quality.

-Model Metrics is a typical modular Dashboard where different types of data are aggregated in blocks.
-These container blocks have a clear header and one of the the requirements was that it should be responsive.
-I worked with the team to prioritize the order in which the blocks should be displayed in smaller breakpoints.
+Model Metrics is a modular Dashboard where different types of data are aggregated in blocks.
+These container blocks have a clear header and one of the the technical requirements was that it would have to be responsive.
+I worked with the team to prioritize the order in which the blocks should be displayed from large to smaller screen breakpoints.

 Development team was located in Germany which made the design process more challenging.
 We had to find ways and tools to still enable a rich collaborative and participatory environment.
 We used video conferencing and online white boarding tools to work around our distance constraints for real-time collaboration as well as asynchronous documentation to keep the team on the same page.